normalian/linux-vm-customscript/README.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnormalian%2Flinux-vm-customscript%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>
-# linux-vm-customscript
+# Linux VM customazation tasks with CustomScript extension
-A sample for creating Linux VM and setup the VM with a custom script using ARM template.
+A sample for creating Linux VM and setup the VM with a custom script using ARM template. you can deploy a linux vm customized with custom script, and the script installs Aapche and deploy index.html into the vm.

 ## How to deploy?
-you can deploy linux vm customized by custom script.
+You can deploy the vm like below or press "Deploy button".
 ```
 $rgName = 'example-resource-group'
 New-AzureRmResourceGroup -Name $rgName -Location "West US"